-Recent research from The University of Oregon reveals that powerful and persuasive people share not only similar mind-sets but similar hormone levels.
+Research from The University of Oregon reveals that powerful and persuasive people share not only similar mind-sets but similar hormone levels.
 More specifically, confident people have higher levels of testosterone and lower levels of cortisol.
-The great thing for those that are not so confident is that these hormones can be positively influenced thus leading to increased confidence!
-Simply putting both hands on your hips or raising both hands before an activity that usually makes you nervous will ensure you have greater self-confidence.
+The great thing for those who are not so confident is that these hormones can be positively influenced thus leading to increased confidence!
+Simply putting both hands on your hips or raising both hands before an activity which usually makes you nervous will ensure you have greater self-confidence.
 These power stances have the ability to improve self-esteem.

 Another good reason for sitting up straight is that we are more likely to remember positive memories or think of something positive in general when in this upright position.
-Furthermore, sporting a good postural position also has a positive effect on energy levels which in turn improves our mood.
-Simply sit upright whenever you can and readjust when you feel yourself slumping.
+Furthermore, sporting a good postural position also has a positive effect on energy levels which, in turn, improves our mood.
+Try sitting upright whenever you can and readjust when you feel yourself slumping.

-Dr Erik Peper from San Francisco University also discovered that posture has the ability to evoke positive or negative reactions.
-Simply by sitting in an upright position, it can improve your memory in general, because maintaining this position can increase blood flow and oxygen to the brain and according to some accounts by up to forty percent.
+Dr Erik Peper from San Francisco University discovered that posture has the ability to evoke positive or negative reactions.
+By sitting in an upright position, it can improve your memory in general.
+This is because maintaining this good position can increase blood-flow and oxygen to the brain by up to forty percent.

-The easiest thing to do to attain good posture is of course to invest a good quality chair that gives you the ability to support and adopt a good seating position.
-For example a tall back chair, riser recliner or comfort chair will all ensure that your lumbar region, neck and head are all supported for your need.
-The great thing about having a supportive chair is that a sufficient amount of rest should enable you to get out of your chair easily which is also great for posture.
+The easiest thing to do to attain good posture is to invest a good quality chair that gives you the ability to support and adopt a good seating position.
+For example, a high back chair, riser recliner or comfort chair will all ensure that your lumbar region, neck and head are all supported.
+The wonderful thing about having a supportive chair is that a sufficient amount of rest should enable you to get out of your chair easily; also great for posture.

-It is often not what everyone wants to hear when they are told to do exercise.
-However, the benefits to improving posture is greatly improved with core muscle strength.
-This is because strengthening core muscles is improving support around the spinal area which in turn allows you to keep a good postural position for longer.
+We very rarely jump out of bed excited to do our daily exercises – and if you do, good well done you!
+What’s your secret?
+However, the benefits from improving posture is greatly improved with core muscle strength.
+Strengthening core muscles helps the support around the spinal area which in turn allows you to keep a good postural position for longer.

 Great posture doesn’t just have to be confined to sitting down!
 It can also be achieved when standing up.
-This is why more and more businesses are providing stand up desks for their employees as it is making them more comfortable and in turn more productive.
-It is also easier to achieve good posture when standing up than sitting down because it is a more natural position.
+This is why more and more businesses are providing stand up desks for their employees as it is making them more comfortable and more productive.
+It is also easier to achieve good posture when standing up than sitting down as it is a more natural position.

 People refer to humans as creatures of habit and in many cases this is true.
-Whether it is a bad habit like smoking or a good habit such as going to the gym, we all tend to follow certain routines.
+Whether it is a bad habit like smoking or a good habit such as eating healthily, we all tend to follow certain routines.
 Therefore, when sitting, make sure that your bottom goes right to the back of the seat and that your legs are at a perfect right angle.
-This might seem unnatural at first but overtime this will becomes easier as your muscles strengthen.
+This might seem unnatural at first but over time this will becomes easier as your muscles strengthen.

 When people go on about the power of posture they often refer to the physical benefits that it can have on somebody.
 Rarely, do people express the mental advantages that come with adopting a good seating position.
 However, it is clear to see the psychological benefits that come with great posture and specifically how it can have an effect on self-confidence.